NishilBalar/Awesome-LVLM-Hallucination/README.md

      - Concluded that Supervised Uncertainity Quantification (SUQ) outperforms other reference-free hallucination detection technique such as Uncertainity-based methods and Consistency-based methods
      - An example of supervised Uncertainity Quantification method --> METATOKEN paper
      - soon
-13. Up to Date (27th August) and SOTA research work loading...
+13. Up to Date (02 September, 2024) and SOTA research work loading...

 Note: 'soon' will be replaced with brief description!